sandhawke/webgram/README.md

-// port defaults to new-random-port if not specified, good for testing const s = new webgram.Server({port: 5678}) server.on('$opened', conn => {
+// port defaults to new-random-port if not specified, good for testing const s = new webgram.Server({port: 5678})

+// If you want to pay attention to connections (but you probably
+// want to use sessions instead) server.on('$opened', conn => {
    conn.on('$closed', () => {
     ...